 - Never place trimmings near open flames or electrical connections.

-For additional information, visit the U.S. Fire Administration site, which includes video segments showing how quickly a live tree can burn.
+Find more information on holiday fire safety from the U.S. Fire Administration, which offers video segments showing how quickly a live tree can burn.